iggygolo/tsunami/NIP.md

 #### Recommended Tags for Podcast Metadata

-- `d` - Should be set to `"podcast-metadata"` for podcast configuration
+- `d` - Should be set to `"artist-metadata"` for podcast configuration
 - `title` - Podcast title
 - `image` - Podcast artwork URL
 - `description` - Podcast description